 Catalogue branding and language is also an important aspect.
 A strong organisational look and feel of the catalogue is a positive re-enforcement that the system is part of the organisation infrastructure and will encourage adoption.
 Plus, creating language specific catalogues encourages use in non-English speaking offices.

 Also, from a user ease of use perspective, access at any time anywhere is an important criteria for adoption.
 Hot desking users, or users that visit other offices, need to be able to access the system.
 The system must provide an easy way of ordering goods and services from any desk or mobile tablet at any time.

-Relating to the eProcurement User Interface, there are a number of questions that can be asked about a proposed eProcurement platform:
+Relating to eProcurement adoption and the User Interface, there are a number of questions that can be asked about a proposed eProcurement solution:

 - Clarity: How easy is it to understand what to do or what each menu item does?
 Is it unnecessarily complex and full of useless features?
 Are there clues that indicate what it is going to do, so users don’t have to experiment or deduce the interaction?

 - Consistency: Are actions constant across all pages to bolster familiarity and eliminate errors?
 Does it deliver the expected, predictable results, with no surprises?